 Analyzing SDK Behavior:

-While testing your integration, it is important to understand the tracker’s basic flow of operations.
-When the tracker is started the following sequence of events occur:
+While testing your integration, it is important to understand the measurement client’s basic flow of operations.
+When the client is started the following sequence of events occur:

 - A handshake with Free App Analytics may be made to determine dynamic settings for this app.